aeternity/state-channel-demo/TUTORIAL.md

 [`State Channel Demo Server Code Reference`](https://github.com/aeternity/state-channel-demo/blob/develop/server/src/services/bot/bot.service.ts#L448)

 ## Step 7: Deploy contract on state channel
 In our demo, upon channel initialization the server application deploys the contract on the channel.
-Then, client application will receive an
+Then, the client application will receive an
 `OffChainNewContract` operation which will need to be co-signed.

-Demo code resides inside the `game-channel.service.js` file for the client, and inside the `contract.service.js` file for the server.
+The demo code resides inside the `game-channel.service.js` file for the client, and inside the `contract.service.js` file for the server.

 ```js
 const CONTRACT_CONFIGURATION = {